ih1d/thesis/ccom-6990/README.md

 ### Week 5: October 27, 2025 to October 31, 2025

-**GOAL** Study lambda calculus, denotational semantics and type systems in order to start introduction for next week.
+**GOAL** Come up with small programs for the language and start introduction.

+### Week 6: November 3, 2025 to Novemer 7, 2025